-Concept Element Identified practice/evidence from self-assessment Assessme nt and planning cycle 1.3.1 Each child's learning and development is assessed or evaluated as part of an ongoing cycle of observation, analysing learning, documentation, planning, implementation, and reflection.
+Concept Element Identified practice/evidence from self-assessment Assessme nt and planning cycle an ass eva an ob an do pla im ch child's learning of development is sessed or aluated as part of ongoing cycle of eservation, alysing learning, ecumentation, anning, plementation, of reflection.
 The educators are MOSHC relate to the National Quality Framework (NQF) and specifically to Quality Area 1.3.1, which focuses on assessing and evaluating each child's learning and development within an ongoing cycle of observation, analysis, documentation, planning, implementation, and reflection.
-Here's a summary of the identified practice/evidence form our self-assessment: MOSHC follows an ongoing cycle of planning, documenting, and evaluating each child's learning and development.
-Educators work collaboratively in scheduled program sessions to review their learning stories and identify emerging themes that inform the program.
-The program is evaluated daily, aligning it with the My Time, Our Place outcomes, and the National Quality Standard (NQS).
-Lead educators meet to discuss and evaluate how their programs meet the specific needs of children.
-These evaluations are shared with the team.
-Programs and workshops are evaluated by children and educators at the end of each term.
-The management team collaborates with the school principal, counsellor, special needs building team, and parent committee to support children's specific needs and ensure a collaborative approach.
-Conversations and feedback exchanges occur between educators and schoolteachers, providing support for informed transitions.
-Daily feedback is provided to families regarding their child's engagement in the program.
-Debriefing notes and briefing memos are reviewed and shared with the team daily and a summary provided weekly in the internal staff memo.
-Individual observations and focused well-being programs are developed for children requiring additional support, documentation conducted ethically through "line" with a strength-based approach.
-The Strategic Inclusion Plan (SIP) is developed in consultation with the team and community.
-Menu evaluations, vacation care evaluations, and evaluations of all programs are conducted by the team
+Here's a summary of the identified practice/evidence form our self-assessment: • MOSHC follows an ongoing cycle of planning, documenting, and evaluating each child's learning and development. • Educators work collaboratively in scheduled program sessions to review their learning stories and identify emerging themes that inform the program. • The program is evaluated daily, aligning it with the My Time, Our Place outcomes, and the National Quality Standard (NQS). • Lead educators meet to discuss and evaluate how their programs meet the specific needs of children.
+These evaluations are shared with the team. • Programs and workshops are evaluated by children and educators at the end of each term. • The management team collaborates with the school principal, counsellor, special needs building team, and parent committee to support children's specific needs and ensure a collaborative approach. • Conversations and feedback exchanges occur between educators and schoolteachers, providing support for informed transitions. • Daily feedback is provided to families regarding their child's engagement in the program. • Debriefing notes and briefing memos are reviewed and shared with the team daily and a summary provided weekly in the internal staff memo. • Individual observations and focused well-being programs are developed for children requiring additional support, documentation conducted ethically through "line" with a strength-based approach. • The Strategic Inclusion Plan (SIP) is developed in consultation with the team and community. • Menu evaluations, vacation care evaluations, and evaluations of all programs are conducted by the team, children, and families.